jitheshmoothoor/cicstg-container-ha/README.md

 **How to run the Sample with CA1T configuration **

-To access the CICS TG client application container, you can use the container ID that is generated when the container starts. docker exec -it container_id /bin/bash.
+To access the CICS TG client application container, you can use the container ID that is generated when the container starts.

+	docker exec -it container_id /bin/bash.

 This command will redirect inside the container to the /opt directory where all the volume mapped files from the host files system are present.
 Add the ctgclient and the ctgsamples.jar to the CLASSPATH.

 	export CLASSPATH=$CLASSPATH:$PWD/ctgclient.jar:$PWD/ctgsamples.jar

-Running the sample:-
+Running the sample , the  ECiB2 sample applicaiton is available in ctgsamples.jar file

 	java com.ibm.ctg.samples.eci.EciB2 jgate=nginx-route jgateport=2007 server= SERVER1 prog0=EC01 COMMAREAlength=18